For Over 40

 I thought it was my friend.
 I won’t lie.
 Not food.
 Food was not my friend.
 My bulimia “was”.
 I struggled for 30 years on and off with this “friend”.
 Trying to tell her she wasn’t, but she kept coming back to soothe me.
 How?
 You say?
 Because at the time I needed comfort and I didn’t know where to find it.
 Everything, and everyone around me seemed to feel like a control factor.
 Bulimia was my escape.
 I could actually go in a room and eat all the comfort food I needed until I felt so full that I just wanted to scream.
 I get it.
 It started as a diet gone wrong.
 I couldn’t manage dieting.
 I hated it.
 My eldest sister told me I was too fat for her wedding and should go on this starvation diet.
 I tried.
 I did it for three days… I suffered three times 10 years of that … thinking I was fat.
 And I was so NOT.
 I look back at the pictures of when I was 16 and I looked really nice!..

 I have a program that I created that will help you with overcoming bulimia which includes Grapho Therapy.
 I am the only one that includes this in a program for recovery.
-At the bottom of this page, I am offering a FREE 12 week program to the FIRST 5 to sign up!!
-Deadline is October 31st for this offer.
+At the bottom of this page, I am offering a 50% off my 12 week program to the FIRST 5 to sign up!!
+Deadline is January 31st for this offer.